2018 Appointment Process

 - Call for nominations (this should include an explanation of the appointment process and form)

-- Key dates and time frames (emphasise deadlines such as the date for nominations to be received)
+- Key dates and timeframes (emphasise deadlines ie. for nominations to be received)

-Convene as many Second Meetings as necessary to discuss and match the candidates against the Tūhoe leadership criteria and attributes.
-This must be completed by 01 September 2017.
+One week after the First Meeting, convene as many Second Meetings as necessary to discuss and match the candidates against the Tūhoe leadership criteria and attributes.

 Meeting agenda for Second Meeting should include: